Lugribossk/dropwizard-experiment/README.md

 ### Tests
 Run `maven test` or via an IDE.
-The browser used for integration tests can be selected via the `WEBDRIVER` environment variable, either Firefox (the default), Chrome or PhantomJS.
+The browser used for integration tests can be selected via the `WEBDRIVER` environment variable, either Firefox, Chrome or PhantomJS (the default).

 #### IntelliJ
 When creating run configurations for tests, add the same VM options as above.